 At the end, Benjamin is left to give birth on his own.
 Aude fucks off, apparently happy for him to be mistreated by nursing staff with nobody to advocate on his behalf.
 Then, all of a sudden, his transphobic friend is magically happy to support him and provide him medical care, and he is suddenly completely comfortable with his mother watching him give birth, when she magically deigns to be a part of his life again.
 Never, at any stage in this film, is accountability needed.
 I'm not saying that all trans blokes will hate A Good Man, but I didn't like it.
 I hated the way that a happy ending was slapped atop a mountain of trauma, misgendering, and humiliation which the cis characters never had to apologise for.

 The argument could be made that Romeos (2011), one of my favourite films, is flawed in a similar way.
 But, while the trans male protagonist of Romeos (named Lukas) is certainly afforded a sudden happy ending after weathering all kinds of transphobic abuse, the key difference for me is his strength and pride.
 He stands up against harassment, he literally fights off abuse, and he doesn't take misgendering lying down.
-Benjamin, by comparison, literally agrees that he's a liar just for being a trans man, and then gives a tearful, pitiful speech to beg for his friend's compassion.
+Benjamin, by comparison, agrees that he's a liar just for being a trans man, and then gives a tearful, pitiful speech to beg for his friend's compassion.
 Lukas doesn't beg anybody for anything.
-He certainly never agrees that he's a fraud or a liar.
-Watching Romeos makes me feel that I'm being seen in all my strength.
-Watching A Good Man makes me angry.
+He certainly never agrees that he's a fraud or a liar, just because he didn't expose a part of his life/body which is nobody else's business.

 Aude engaging in some needless lesbophobia.